 Concerning the sketch above, I don't know what the thing at the top is.
 I was just doodling.
 Here, the Penanggalan has uncharacteristic flame-like hair.

-Above, on the right, is Penina- one of the Agony Goddesses from Agony a Go-Go, drawn with a mouse, in Photoshop.
+Above is Penina- one of the Agony Goddesses from Agony a Go-Go, drawn with a mouse, in Photoshop.
 There was a time when I drew everything with nothing but a mouse.
 I got fairly decent at it, but as soon as I bought a drawing tablet, I was spoiled and could no longer draw with the mouse.
 Once I bought a Wacom flatscreen tablet, I was spoiled again, and could no longer draw on the drawing tablet.
-Anyway, on the right was a sketch for a new version of the Penina illustration.

 Well, this was just a sampling of the many drawings of the Penanggalan I have done.
 Maybe someday I'll actually produce a finished piece of the subject.